fschwiet/DreamNJasmine/How to build.md

 	Set-ExecutionPolicy unrestricted

-To build and deploy the addin, you can run:
-    .\psake.ps1 .\default.ps1 TestDeploy

-    This will install the addon to the copy of nunit at .\NJasmine\packages\NUnit.2.5.7.10213.
-The addin is only available when running NUnit from that path.

-If you'd be willing to run all tests, :)
-	.\psake.ps1

-If you want to deploy the addin to the local install of NUnit on a Windows machine:
+If you want to deploy the addin to the local install of NUnit 2.5.x:

-    .\psake.ps1 .\default.ps1 LocalDeploy
+    .\psake.ps1 .\default.ps1 Deploy

-    With it installed locally, you still need to run NUnit from c:\program files(x86)\nunit*\bin\net-2.0\addins
+With it installed locally, you still need to run NUnit from c:\program files(x86)\nunit*\bin\net-2.0\addins.
+The 'Deploy' task is not well supported, you may need to copy from the build result to your addins directory.

+To work, NJasmine needs to be in the path .\addins\ relative to the nunit executeable.